The way most companies sell is incongruent with the way most people buy.

 Sellers, therefore, would do better by asking prospects to make commitments incrementally during the process.
 Such an incremental approach to commitment works not just for sales, but also for effective charitable or volunteer quests or behavioral changes, such as losing weight or quitting smoking.

 An Inc. magazine article illustrated some of the possible small actions.
 Downloading a white paper, accepting a coupon or promo code, or signing up for a demo or newsletter are all examples of small actions prospects can take.

 - Sales reps can gain more information about prospects earlier

 - Reps can assess whether interest is from a state of comprehension versus commitment, the latter of which indicates a prospect is much closer to becoming a customer.

 Comprehension is mostly about agreement, wherein a prospect responds to information by saying, “that makes sense” or “I understand” or gives non-verbal cues such as head nods to indicate understanding.

 But understanding is not agreement.
 Commitment requires a prospect to take action.
 So a small action in response to a request from a sales rep can more effectively indicate commitment.
 Prospects who continue to take small actions demonstrate a much clearer indication and propensity to eventually make a purchase.

-Intentionally asking for these small commitments can raise objections earlier in the sales funnel, giving a rep more time to address those objections effectively.
+Intentionally asking for these small commitments can raise objections earlier in the sales funnel (check out a great sales funnel template here), giving a rep more time to address those objections effectively.
 Incremental actions or commitments also show that a prospect can change, which is critical when selling a new product or service.
 It’s important to remember that when a prospect switches from one provider to another, said prospect must believe that the benefits of the new outweigh the potential losses of the old.